Connecting Through SSH

 SSH User - The username on the SSH server (e.g. hevo)

-You will have to add our public keys file on your SSH Server to
+You need to add our public keys file on your SSH Server to

 .ssh/authorized_keys to enable Hevo to authenticate via public keys.